Lucas-C/dotfiles_and_notes/misc/Software_Engineering/ProjectManagementBestPractices.md

 > To my mind, the question of whether a design flaw is or isn't debt is the wrong question. [...]
 A particular benefit of the debt metaphor is that it's very handy for communicating to non-technical people.
 - [asottile/git-code-debt](https://github.com/asottile/git-code-debt)
 - [La dette technique : une supercherie mythologique pour galériens de l’IT] -> en terme de vocbulaire, mieux vaut parler de d'**investissement**
+- [5 arguments to make managers care about technical debt]
+> “Refactoring will reduce the volatility in the marginal cost of features”
+> “In the last 3 months, we spent X% of development budget in fixing quality issues”
+> “We took technical loans to ship faster, we need to pay back some debt to keep a low time-to-market”
+> “We can reduce our turnover by investing 10% of our time in our code quality”
+> “Investing 20% of budget in refactoring will cut FRT in half with a positive ROI on devs productivity”

 ## Design
 - interface design + decoupling >>more critical>> component design [MVB]